MicrosoftDocs/dynamics365smb-docs-pr.nb-no/business-central/ui-how-users-permissions.md

 [!INCLUDE [2022_releasewave1](includes/2022_releasewave1.md)]

-Administratorer kan konfigurere tillatelsessett og brukergrupper basert på de forskjellige lisenstypene.<!--Note to translators: The names in *italics* or capitalized in this section must not be translated.-->
+Administratorer kan konfigurere tillatelsessett og brukergrupper for hver lisens.<!--Note to translators: The names in *italics* or capitalized in this section must not be translated.-->

-Den vanligste lisensen, *Dynamics 365 Business Central-teammedlem* har brukergruppene *D365-teammedlem* og *Excel-eksporthandling* pluss følgende tillatelsessett som standard:
+Den vanligste lisensen, *Dynamics 365 Business Central Team Member*, har for eksempel følgende tillatelsessett som standard:

 - D365 LESE
 - D365-TEAMMEDLEM